Stefan-Endres/Stefan-Endres.github.io/_pages/about.md

 Projects and research interests
 -----

 My current research interest is primarily in the field of global optimisation and computational homology.
-Previous projects and interests include computational thermodynamics research in chemical phase equilibria (mixture models for complex systems).
+Other projects and interests include computational thermodynamics research in chemical phase equilibria (mixture models for complex systems).
 I'm also interested in multi- and bilevel optimisation.

 For a list of selected projects past and present refer to my [projects](./projects/) page.